rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter3/DMDB_BN_CH3.md

 \text{name } \twoheadrightarrow \text{ street city}
 $$

 That is, for each star's name, the set of addresses appears in conjunction with each of the star's movies.
-For an example of how the formal definition of this MVD applies, consider the first and fourth tuple from the relation above:
+For an example of how the formal definition of this MVD applies, consider the first and fourth tuples from *Fig. 3.10*:

 | $name$    | $street$      | $city$    | $title$             | $year$ |
 | :-------- | :------------ | :-------- | :------------------ | :----- |
 | C. Fisher | 123 Maple St. | Hollywood | Star Wars           | 1977   |
 | C. Fisher | 5 Locust Ln.  | Malibu    | Empire Strikes Back | 1980   |

 If we let the first tuple be $t$ and the second be $u$, then the MVD asserts that we must also find in $R$ the tuple that has name *C. Fisher*, a street and city that agree with the first tuple, and other attributes (*title* and *year*) that agree with the second tuple.
-There is indeed such a tuple, it is the third tuple of the relation above.
+There is indeed such a tuple, it is the third tuple of *Fig. 3.10*.

 ### 3.6.3 Reasoning About Multivalued Dependencies